 Take a sample of the product coming out of the settling chamber discharge.
-The bottom air is set properly when a very small amount of good-looking seed is present in this discharge.
+The air is set properly when a very small amount of good-looking seed is present in this discharge.
 This seed usually will be the lightest of the good seed.
-If there is an excess amount of good seed, slow down the bottom blast fan of the machine until there are only a few good seeds in the top settling chamber discharge auger.
+If there is an excess amount of good seed, slow the bottom fan down until there are only a few good seeds in the settling chamber discharge auger or spout.
 Please wait 10 seconds for the adjusted setting to be discharged out the discharge.
-If there are no good looking seeds in the discharge, speed up the bottom blast fan until a small amount of good seed appears in the settling chamber discharge auger.
+If there are no good looking seeds in the discharge, speed up the bottom fan until a small amount of good seed appears in the settling chamber discharge auger.